 On failure, the ioctl() returns -1 with an error stored in errno.
 See the "Errors" heading for descriptions of individual errors.

 '''

 typedef struct {

 int partyHandle;

 } atm_dropparty_t;

 '''

-EFAULT An error occurred when the ATM software attempted to read the call's argument.
-EINVAL The SVC associated with the file descriptor is not connected or is not a multipoint connection (for example, the ATMIOC_MPSETUP has not been called or did not succeed).
-ENODEV The board was not in the UP or DOWN state.
-Or, the port was not operational.
+EFAULT An error occurred when the ATM software attempted to read the call's multipoint connection (for example, the ATMIOC_MPSETUP has not been called or did not succeed).